Learning Gradient-based Mixup with Extrapolation toward Flatter Minima for Domain Generalization: Experiments

 \subsubsection{Loss Landscape Visualization}

-In this section, we verify that FGMix indeed generates a flatter loss surface.
-We also observe how the change in loss landscape affects the optimization process.
-The experiments are conducted on \texttt{TerraInc} dataset using ``\texttt{L100}", ``\texttt{L43}", ``\texttt{L45}" as the source domains and ``\texttt{L38}" as the target domain.
-Additional visualization on other target domains can be found in Appendix \ref{appx:loss_surface}.
+In this section, we verify that FGMix indeed generates flatter loss minima.
+We also observe how changes in the loss landscape affect the optimization process.
+The experiments are conducted on the \texttt{TerraInc} dataset.

-\paragraph{Flatness Analysis} We compare the flatness of FGMix minimizer with that of ERM, random mixup (i.e., variant A) and gradient-based similarity mixup (i.e., variant C), for both w/o and w/ SWA.
-Following \citet{izmailov2018averaging,cha2021swad}, for each method, we plot the square loss difference between the minimizer $\phi^*$ and its neighbourhoods $\phi'$ at distance $\gamma$, i.e., $\mathbb{E}_{\|\phi^*-\phi'\|=\gamma}[\mathcal{L}(\phi^*)-\mathcal{L}(\phi')]^2$, for $\gamma=1, ..., 10$.
+\paragraph{Flatness Analysis} We compare the flatness of FGMix minimizer with that of ERM, random mixup (i.e., variant A), and gradient-based similarity mixup (i.e., variant C) in Figure \ref{fig:loss_1d}.
+Following \citet{izmailov2018averaging,cha2021swad}, for each method, we plot the square loss difference between the minimizer $\phi^*$ and its neighborhoods $\phi'$ at distance $\gamma$, i.e., $\mathbb{E}_{\|\phi^*-\phi'\|=\gamma}[\mathcal{L}(\phi^*)-\mathcal{L}(\phi')]^2$, for $\gamma=1, ..., 10$.
 The expectation is approximated by averaging over 50 randomly sampled directions.
-Note that for ERM, the loss is based on the original training data, while for variant A, variant C and FGMix, the loss is based on the mixture of original and mixup data.
-Figure \ref{fig:loss_1d} shows the plots for w/o and w/ SWA.
-We see that applying SWA results in flatter minima for all methods.
-Comparing ERM with variant A and C, we see that simply adding mixup data yields flatter loss surface.
-Our FGMix explicitly optimized for smaller loss difference further flattens the minima compared to its variants.
+Note that for ERM, the loss is computed based on the original training data, while for variant A, variant C, and FGMix, the loss is computed based on the mixture of original and mixup data.\